josdem/hugo/content/techtalk/ux/playwright_applitools_integration.md

 npx playwright test --project chromium
 ```

-As you can see here I am using only Chromium browser and the reson why I am doing this is for having Applitools to manage different browser and platforms to test across different devices.
+As you can see here, I am using only the Chromium browser, and the reason why I am doing this is for having Applitools to manage different browsers and platforms to test across different devices.
 Here is the Playwright configuration file.

 ```javascript
 // @ts-check